Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey

-The authors in \cite{lei2022federated} proposed a Federated Learning Framework Based on Incremental Weighting and Diversity Selection (Fed-IW\&DS) to address the challenges of isolated data islands, incremental data, and data diversity.
+The authors in \cite{lei2022federated} proposed a federated learning framework based on incremental weighting and diversity selection to address the challenges of isolated data islands, incremental data, and data diversity.
 This approach integrates incremental learning and federated learning to provide a novel learning paradigm.
-Fed-IW\&DS introduces a vehicle diversity selection algorithm that uses various performance indicators, such as accuracy and loss, to calculate diversity scores.
-By employing an improved cosine distance measure with a penalty factor, as shown in Equation (\ref{a}), the algorithm effectively reduces homogeneous computing and maintains independent complementary data diversity.

-where \(\alpha\) is an empirically defined penalty factor used to balance empirical risk and structural risk, $R_{X,t}$ and $R_{Y,t}$ are the performance indicators of vehicles X and Y at time t, and $\overline{R}_X$ and $\overline{R}_X$ are their respective means.

-Moreover, Fed-IW\&DS proposes a vehicle federated incremental learning algorithm that uses an improved arc tangent curve as the decay function to realize the rapid fusion of incremental data with existing machine learning models.
-The incremental parameter depth value is calculated based on the proportion of incremental data and an adjustment variable $\alpha$:
+The method introduces a vehicle diversity selection algorithm that uses various performance indicators, such as accuracy and loss, to calculate diversity scores.
+The algorithm effectively reduces homogeneous computing and maintains independent complementary data diversity by employing an improved cosine distance measure with a penalty factor.
+Moreover, this method proposes a vehicle federated incremental learning algorithm that uses an improved arc tangent curve as the decay function to realize the rapid fusion of incremental data with existing machine learning models.
+The incremental parameter depth value is calculated based on the proportion of incremental data and an adjustment variable. {Applied to IoV scenarios with 353 million smart vehicles generating 4000 GB/day, the framework demonstrated 32\% accuracy improvement on vehicle image datasets while handling heterogeneous road conditions (urban vs. suburban, weather variations).
+This enables real-time adaptation for driving assistance systems without centralized data collection.}

-where $\mu_{i,t+1}$ is the incremental parameter depth-value, $\epsilon_{i,t+1}$ is the incremental parameter depth-value before optimization, $\phi_{ij}$ is the proportion of incremental data, and $O_{ij}$ is the ratio of incremental data to existing data.